lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Implementations MAY support EAD.

 Implementations MAY support padding of plaintext when sending messages.
-Implementations MUST support padding of plaintext when receiving messages, i.e. MUST be able to parse padded messages.
+Implementations MUST support padding of plaintext when receiving messages, i.e., MUST be able to parse padded messages.

 Implementations MUST support cipher suite 2 and 3.
 Cipher suites 2 (AES-CCM-16-64-128, SHA-256, 8, P-256, ES256, AES-CCM-16-64-128, SHA-256) and 3 (AES-CCM-16-128-128, SHA-256, 16, P-256, ES256, AES-CCM-16-64-128, SHA-256) only differ in size of the MAC length, so supporting one or both of these is no essential difference.
 Implementations only need to implement the algorithms needed for their supported methods.